-1st Save the Birds!
-Campaign newspaper ad Feature 6 Bird Conservation Activities Wild birds are said to be barameters of natural environment.
+Wild birds are said to be barameters of natural environment.
 This is because birds have wings and fly away when the environment deteriorates and return when it improves.
-The Suntory Group, which is taking advantage of the rich blessings of nature, is committed to "Today Birds, Tomorrow Humans - Happiness that happens to birds today may make tomorrow's humans happy.
+Suntory Group, which is taking advantage of the rich blessings of nature, is committed to "Today Birds, Tomorrow Humans - Happiness that happens to birds today may make tomorrow's humans happy.
 Understanding that the wild bird protection is linked to the protection of humans and the natural environment, we began our involvement in bird conservation activities in 1973.

-History of Suntory Bird Conservation Activities Year of activity Content 1973 -Start of Save the Birds!
-Campaign (May) -The first publication of a newspaper ad with an illustration of wild birds (received Asahi Advertising Award) -Established a bird sanctuary in the Hakushu Distillery (Yamanashi prefecture) 1989 -Foundation of the Suntory Fund for Bird Conservation 1990 -The 1st Fund Granting Ceremony of the public trust, Suntory Fund for Bird Conservation 1993 -Start of the Save 1000 Albatrosses!
-Campaign 2006 -Newly established Grant for Community Bird Activities to the Suntory Fund for Bird Conservation 2014 -Newly established Grant for Riparian Large Bird Conservation to the Suntory Fund for Bird Conservation 2016 -Received the Wood Pencil at the D&AD Awards 2016, the ADC Award at the 2016 ADC Awards and the monetary prize at the Design for Asia Awards (DFAA) for the Line of Life Project to build kites of birds with children in the hopes of returning storks to a habitat where they can live normally 2018 -Relevant businesses certified under Japan Committee for the United Nations Decade on Biodiversity (UNDB-J) 2021 -Supported "eBird Japan," the Japanese version of "eBird," the world's largest bird observation database.
-2023 -The 34st Fund Granting Ceremony of the public trust, Suntory Fund for Bird Conservation (Total of ¥662.5 million from the 1st to 34st fund granting have been made to 494 organizations)
+History of Suntory Bird Conservation Activities

+Year of activity Content 1973 - Start of Save the Birds!
+Campaign (May) - The first publication of a newspaper ad with an illustration of wild birds (received Asahi Advertising Award) - Established a bird sanctuary in the Hakushu Distillery (Yamanashi prefecture) 1989 - Foundation of the Suntory Fund for Bird Conservation 1990 - The 1st Fund Granting Ceremony of the public trust, Suntory Fund for Bird Conservation 1993 - Start of the Save 1000 Albatrosses!
+Campaign 2006 - Newly established Grant for Community Bird Activities to the Suntory Fund for Bird Conservation 2014 - Newly established Grant for Riparian Large Bird Conservation to the Suntory Fund for Bird Conservation 2016 - Received the Wood Pencil at the D&AD Awards 2016, the ADC Award at the 2016 ADC Awards and the monetary prize at the Design for Asia Awards (DFAA) for the Line of Life Project to build kites of birds with children in the hopes of returning storks to a habitat where they can live normally 2018 - Relevant businesses certified under Japan Committee for the United Nations Decade on Biodiversity (UNDB-J) 2021 - Supported "eBird Japan," the Japanese version of "eBird," the world's largest bird observation database.
+2024 - The 35th Fund Granting Ceremony of the public trust, Suntory Fund for Bird Conservation (Total of ¥704.5 million from the 1st to 35st fund granting have been made to 517 organizations)

 1st Save the Birds!
-Campaign newspaper ad The Suntory Fund for Bird Conservation As one of the activities commemorating the 90th anniversary of our founding, we enhanced bird conservation activities with the establishment of the Suntory Fund for Bird Conservation in 1989.
+Campaign newspaper ad

+The Suntory Fund for Bird Conservation

+As one of the activities commemorating the 90th anniversary of our founding, we enhanced bird conservation activities with the establishment of the Suntory Fund for Bird Conservation in 1989.
 As this initiative is designated to promote global environmental conservation through the protection of wild birds, funds are granted for bird protection activities both in Japan and overseas.

-Over the 34 years since becoming a charitable trust in 1990, the Foundation has granted total of ¥662.5 million to 494 organizations up to 2023, making great achievements.
-The 2020 presentation ceremony was cancelled to avoid the risk of new coronavirus(Covid-19) infection; the 2021 and 2022 ceremonies were held online; the 2023 ceremony was held at the venue with an online connection to overseas organizations.
+Over the 35 years since becoming a charitable trust in 1990, the Foundation has granted total of ¥704.5 million to 517 organizations up to 2024, making great achievements.
+The 2020 presentation ceremony was cancelled to avoid the risk of new coronavirus (Covid-19) infection; the 2021 and 2022 ceremonies were held online; In 2023, we also began connecting online with various locations and holding hybrid presentation ceremonies.

-The 34th Fund Granting Ceremony of Public Trust Suntory Fund for Bird Conservation
+The 35th Fund Granting Ceremony of Public Trust Suntory Fund for Bird Conservation